DworkinLab/VirtualMorphoMeetup/projections/VirtualMorphMeet_July1_2020_projections.md

 - But if we wanted to more directly relate this to ancestral patterns of SShD, then we can construct a sexual shape dimorphism vector from the Marsh population to project onto.

 ## sexual shape dimorphish vector
-- It turns out we already computed vector (twice).
+- It turns out we already computed this vector (twice!).
 - We can use either of them in this case.